Skip to main content

 get_control_par_arr()

-get_control_par_arr(<ui-ID>, <control-parameter>, <index>)
+get_control_par_arr(<ui-id>, <control-parameter>, <index>)

 <control-parameter>